raymond-u/dotfiles/README.md

 ## License

 This repository is licensed under the MIT License.
+See [LICENSE](LICENSE) for more details.

+This repository incorporates materials from other projects.
+See [THIRDPARTY.md](THIRDPARTY.md) for more details.